Bullying prevention policy

 An onlooker is someone who stands by and does nothing, while someone else is being bullied.
 Sometimes, onlookers might join in with name-calling without being the person who started it.

-What can children and young people do if they know that someone is being bullied?
+What can young people do if they know that someone is being bullied?

 - If you don’t feel it’s safe to get involved, tell an adult immediately.
 Teachers will deal with the bully without getting you into trouble.

 - Bullies may have their own problems and may be unhappy.
-If you are friends with a bully, encourage them to get help from a trusted adult such as a teacher or learning mentor.
+If you are friends with a bully, encourage them to get help from a trusted adult, like a teacher or learning mentor.

 Advice for parents/carers